I’m just going to come out with it — today is my birthday.

 This summer, we are hosting DJ, a 10-year-old orphan from China, in our home.
 He’ll live with us for four weeks while we love on him, play with him and model for him what family looks like.
 (Dear Lord, PLEASE don’t let him paint all American families by our example.
 He will both believe that families are people who walk around their properties in nothing but underwear and who shoot each other with foam Nerf gun bullets for fun.)

 We are praying and believing that we will send him back to China on August 18 with a forever family to call his own.

 Unlike me, birthdays are not a GIFT for DJ.
-Every birthday he celebrates now brings him one birthday closer to his age out date — the date that, in China, he loses his opportunity to be adopted and is released from the orphanage to live an adult life.
+Every birthday he celebrates now brings him one birthday closer to his age out date — the date that, in China, he loses his opportunity to be adopted.
 (Want to read the unpublicized, mostly unknown, completely heart-breaking truth about aging out in China?
 If you do nothing else today, read this article from Amy Eldridge of Love Without Boundaries.
 And then imagine YOUR 14-year-old child in the same shoes.)

-The very fortunate orphans find jobs as nannies and cooks in their orphanages; the others search for work in rural areas.
+The very fortunate orphans find jobs as nannies and cooks in their orphanages; the others remain in the orphanage until 16 or 18, then search for work in rural areas.

-Many will end up in the sex trafficking business; others will end up homeless.
-Most will end up on the fringes of society.
+Some will end up in the sex trafficking business; others will end up homeless.
+Many will end up on the fringes of society.